-If you get caught running a stop sign or red light in Missouri, you’ll likely face fines and demerit points on your driving record.
+If you get caught running a stop sign or red light in Missouri, you'll have several options for dealing with your ticket.
+But if you're ultimately convicted, you likely face fines and demerit points on your driving record.
 This article gives an overview of what the law prohibits and some specific consequences of a stop sign or red light violation.

 At a red light (solid or flashing) or stop sign, motorists must make a complete stop at a clearly marked stop line or before entering the crosswalk on the near side of the intersection.
 And if there is no stop line or crosswalk, the driver needs to stop before entering the intersection.

 Missouri law allows motorists to make a right turn after stopping at a red light unless there's a sign indicating the turn is prohibited.
 However, before turning, the driver must yield the right-of-way to pedestrians and other traffic passing through the intersection as directed by the signal.